bitextor/pdf-extract/README.md

 ## TODO
 - Handle tables
 - Font normalization still not working
 - Join spans based on models from each language.
 Simple rules can be applied, but this is not enough for accuracy.
+This is being finalized now with set of language specific models being built.
+We will also look to integrating Language ID later on per sentence level rather than passing it in.
+- Right to left languages.

 ----
 ## FAQ